craftingcity/RollHighOrDie/Equipment and Inventories/Ranged Weapons.md

 Rifles fire 'High Caliber' Ammunitions.

 #### Launcher
-Harnessing the mystic or the scientific, Launchers fire specialized ammunition that are intended to
+Harnessing the mystic or the scientific, Launchers fire specialized ammunition that are intended to cause massive damage.

+Launchers fire 'Shaped' Ammunitions.

 ## Tags
 ### Required Tags